 Then we began an in-depth description of how logistic regression works, exploring such topics as the sigmoid function, log odds, and the linear decision boundary.
 While logistic regression is one of the simplest classification models, and often is not as powerful as other methods, it is one of the most widely used, and is the basis for more sophisticated models such as deep neural networks for classification.
 So, a detailed understanding of logistic regression can serve you well as you explore more advanced topics in machine learning.
 And, in some cases, a simple logistic regression may be all that's needed.
 All other things considered, the simplest model that satisfies the requirements is probably the best model.

 If you master the materials in this and the next chapter, you will be well prepared to use logistic regression in your work.
-In the next chapter, we'll build on the fundamentals we learned here, to see how coefficients are estimated for a logistic regression, as well as how logistic regression can be used effectively with large numbers of features, and can also be used for feature selection.
+In the next chapter, we'll build on the fundamentals we learned here, to see how coefficients are estimated for a logistic regression, as well as how logistic regression can be used effectively with large numbers of features and also be used for feature selection.

 Solution